-Auditable Area Purpose Risk Category Estimated Days Budgetary Control A review of the key financial controls relating to Budgetary Control.
-High 10 National Fraud Initiative In accordance with Audit Commission requirements we will lead on the Authority's NFI requirements.
-The forthcoming abolition of the Audit Commission will see the NFI exercise overseen by a new body.
-We will work with whatever new organisation is assigned this role, in order to ensure that the Authority continues to meet all its requirements.
-N/A 10 Procurement A review of procurement and contract compliance with Standing Orders, focussing upon high expenditure items.
-Medium 10 Other Contingency Special projects, investigations, advice and assistance, unplanned and ad-hoc work as and when requested.
+Auditable Area Purpose Risk Category Estimated Days National Fraud Initiative We will lead on the Authority's NFI requirements.
+The abolition of the Audit Commission will see the NFI exercise overseen by a new body.
+We will work with whatever new organisation is assigned this role, in order to ensure that the Authority continues to meet all its responsibilities.
+N/A 10 Other Contingency Special projects, investigations, advice and assistance, unplanned and ad-hoc work as and when requested.
 N/A 10 Management An allocation of time for the management of the internal audit service.
-To include meeting any training requirements of the Authority or Members and for preparation for, and attendance at, various meetings including the Audit and Performance Management Committee (to include a Committee skills audit and self assessment workshop).
-N/A 15 Liaison with External Audit Liaison with the Audit Commission on a regular basis throughout the year, including working with them on their successor arrangements, along with the continuation of a joint working arrangement with any new external auditors.
-N/A 5 Total 220
+To include meeting any training requirements of the Authority or Members and for preparation for, and attendance at, various meetings including the Audit Committee (to include a Committee skills audit and self assessment workshop).
+N/A 15 Liaison with External Audit Liaison with Grant Thornton on a regular basis throughout the year, including working with them during the transition period following the abolition of the Audit Commission.
+N/A 5 Total 205